PG7799/BCSO-TEU-Tracker-V3/README.md

 Roster changes use Supabase Realtime, so connected users see changes immediately.

 If your database already exists, run the **TEU ROSTER** section at the bottom of `supabase.sql` in Supabase SQL Editor.
 You do not need to delete the existing activity table.

+## Roster RLS fix

+The roster policies authorize the authenticated TEU administrator account `lc0628339@gmail.com` in addition to users explicitly listed in `teu_admins`.
+This prevents the "new row violates row-level security policy" error when the admin UUID has not yet been inserted into `teu_admins`.

+The database-side reset function uses the same authorization rule.

+## Roster sorting

+The roster automatically sorts by TEU subdivision rank:

+1. Commander
+2. Co Commander
+3. FTO
+4. TEU Traffic Member

+Active members appear before inactive members.
+Members with the same TEU rank are sorted by callsign.